alexcasalboni/aws-lambda-power-tuning/README.md

 ## How to deploy the state machine (AWS Serverless Application Repository)

-You can find this app in the [Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:451282441545:applications~aws-lambda-power-tuning) and deploy it with just a few clicks.
+You can find this app in the [Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:451282441545:applications~aws-lambda-power-tuning) and deploy it with just a few clicks in the AWS Management Console.

+You can also integrate the SAR app in your existing CloudFormation stacks - check the `scripts/deploy-sar-app.yml` and `scripts/deploy-sar-app.sh` files for a working reference.

 ## How to deploy the state machine (AWS SAM)

-In case you want to deploy it "manually", you can run `deploy.sh`.
+In case you want to deploy it "manually", you can run `scripts/deploy.sh`.

-The script uses [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) to create a new CloudFormation stack in your account.
+The script uses the [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) to create a new CloudFormation stack in your account.

 First, install AWS SAM and [configure your AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html#cli-quick-configuration):